Chadius/chadSerrantResume/README.md

 - Work alongside designers and project managers to evaluate and rank client desires.
 - Investigate process and implement improvements to eliminate inefficiencies in the project’s development.
 #### Successes
 - Massachusetts Consortium for Innovative Education Assessment (MCIEA) and VMWare Tanzu Labs updated the School Quality Measures webpage to help educators understand how to improve school environments.
-Labs focused on building trust to create a partnership rather than a list of requirements.  [>Blog post<](https://tanzu.vmware.com/content/blog/mciea-vmware-tanzu-labs-school-quality-measures)
+Labs focused on building trust to create a partnership rather than a list of requirements.  [>Blog post<](https://tanzu.vmware.com/content/blog/mciea-vmware-tanzu-labs-school-quality-measures) [>Case Study<](https://tanzu.vmware.com/customers/mciea)
 - Humana Inc. teamed up with Pivotal to modernize the Medicare shopping experience for customers and sales agents.
 In 2020 the new site was used to handle 100% of their Open Enrollment Period traffic. [>Humana's product lead explains the process<](https://tanzu.vmware.com/content/videos/how-vmware-tanzu-enhanced-this-insurance-company-s-medicare-digital-enrollment-experience)
 - Kessel Run, part of the US Air Force, is chosen to help update the F-35 maintenance program, ALIS. [>News article<](https://www.airforcemag.com/f-35-program-dumps-alis-for-odin/)